Train 515G531I24 departed 87701 two minutes late.

 }

-That loc_stanox value—87701—is a STANOX code.
-To place this train on a map, you need to know that 87701 corresponds to London Euston, latitude 51.528, longitude -0.134.
-Multiply this lookup by thousands of stations and you have a coordinate system for the entire network.
+loc_stanox is the load-bearing inconvenience.
+87701 is a STANOX code.
+To put the train on a map, the application translates that code into London Euston, latitude 51.528, longitude -0.134.
+Multiply that lookup by thousands of stations, depots, sidings, and termini, and a terse operations feed becomes a coordinate system.

-The critical insight was to send deltas rather than snapshots.
-When a train moves, the server broadcasts only that train’s new state.
-Browsers maintain their own local copy of the world, applying updates as they arrive.
-This keeps bandwidth manageable even during rush hour.
+TrainTracker sends deltas.
+When one train moves, the server broadcasts that train’s new state.
+Browsers keep a local copy of the world and apply updates as they arrive.
+Bandwidth stays boring, which is what bandwidth wants.

 // Server broadcasts only what changed